eeberhard/aica-api/docs/docs/concepts/01-intro.md

 <SystemOverview className="themedSVG" style={{width: "100%"}}/>

-## AICA framework
+## AICA Core

-The AICA **framework** is a virtual robotics workspace pre-configured with a growing collection of software libraries for motion generation, signal processing, machine learning and control algorithms.
+**AICA Core** is a virtual robotics workspace pre-configured with a growing collection of software modules for motion generation, signal processing, machine learning and control algorithms.
 It includes hardware interfaces for real-time external control of popular robot brands, force-torque sensors and cameras.
-The workspace is the foundation and the software libraries are the building blocks.
+The workspace is the foundation and the software modules are the building blocks.

 <ComponentsControllersHardware className="themedSVG" style={{width: "100%"}}/>

 ## AICA applications

-An **application** is a particular configuration of components, controllers and hardware interfaces from the AICA framework, generally designed to perform a particular task.
+An **application** is a particular configuration of components, controllers and hardware interfaces from the AICA Core, generally designed to perform a particular task.

 :::tip
 AICA develops bespoke applications to solve specific automation challenges for clients, and offers more general smart